georgekarugu/georgekarugu/README.md

-- 👋 Hi, I’m @georgekarugu
+- 👋 Hi, I’m george
-- 👀 I’m interested in ...Web and mobile app development
+- 👀 I’m interested in Web and mobile app development
-- 🌱 I’m currently learning ...backend development
+- 🌱 I’m currently learning backend development
-- 💞️ I’m looking to collaborate on ...open projects
+- 💞️ I’m looking to collaborate on open projects
 - 📫 How to reach me ...georgekarugu362@gmail.com
-- 😄 Pronouns: ...xyco
+- 😄 Pronouns: xyco
-- ⚡ Fun fact: ...codinghasbecomeahabit
+- ⚡ Fun fact: codinghasbecomeahabit

 <!---
 georgekarugu/georgekarugu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.